 Activity Evidence that supports this approach Challenge number(s) addressed Embedding pastoral team An integral part of the pastoral team is our ELSA trained family liaison who offers emotional and social support to our pupils in need.
 It is a proven model supported by educational psychologists and provides.
 Trends in 'time to talk' sessions are shared with the RSHE lead and wider pastoral team including the inclusion lead so that individual support compliments and the work of learning in class, and vice versa.
-ELSA EEF Social and Emotional Support Our own experience and case studies show increased pupil engagement and attendance, particularly for those pupils at time of crisis bespoke, individualised support and emotional literacy support work.
-1,4
+ELSA EEF Social and Emotional Support 1,4 Our own experience and case studies show increased pupil engagement and attendance, particularly for those pupils at time of crisis bespoke, individualised support and emotional literacy support work.
+Additional intervention / pastoral base (Feb 2022) It was recognised, given the many interventions and extra support taking place, that there is not sufficient adequate space.
+1, 4 (£13,000) A purpose-built intervention space will double up as a quiet space for pupils seeking pastoral support at lunch times.
+School Librarian / reading mentor (2022) During a pupil voice forum focused on reading, many of our pupils eligible for Pupil Premium discussed feeling 'lost' when exploring the school library and 'overwhelmed'.
+Many also explained that they are often too busy to read at home, or that they get distracted by other hobbies.
+1, 2 A new librarian / reading mentor role has been created to support teachers in supporting and tracking some of our pupils who have expressed a reluctant attitude towards reading.

-Total budgeted cost: £ 88, 671
+Total budgeted cost: £ 102,412

-Other Costs: £ 21, 701
+Other Costs: £ 37,495